 On-page SEO is more than a checklist of factors that you need to optimize and maintain.
 It’s the gateway to getting your content in front of users, growing your brand, and maintaining a loyal customer base.

-In this blog post, I’ll explain what on-page SEO is, why it’s essential, and demystify which factors to consider when making on-page SEO optimizations.
+In this blog post, I’ll explain what on-page SEO is, why it’s important, how it differs from off-page SEO, and demystify which factors to consider when making on-page SEO optimizations.

 What is On-Page SEO?